Wednesday, 27 December 2017

 And thus twenty times better; but once in special,

-In American array after a pleasant guise,
+In corpse paint array after a pleasant guise,

-When white metal from her outskirts did fall,
+When deathcore from her outskirts did fall,

 Therewithall sweetly did to me temporise